 And here’s with the reflector’s silver coating, pointing to the dark side of my face (at least, I tried to):

-Finally, this is a comparison of the video stills at full size (thanks to Picmonkey for the collage).
+Finally, this is a comparison of the video stills at full size.
 I suppose it’s pretty obvious which is which:

 Beginners in videography like myself wondering how a reflector works, will definitely find this short video useful.